Keeper vs Dashlane – which is the top competitor?

 Keeper offers plenty of ways to import your passwords to the Keeper vault.
 All unprotected passwords from browsers can be automatically imported with Keeper’s Importer to the vault.

 Keeper supports imports from other password managers, too, for easy switching.
 The list includes 1Password, Dashlane, KeePass, RoboForm, ZOHO, and more.
-Alternatively, it also allows import from .CSV file, Excel, JSON file, and Commander CLI.
+Alternatively, it also allows import from a .csv file, Excel, JSON file, and Commander CLI.

 In brief, it’s fair to say that both password managers provide great flexibility when it comes to password importing options.
-However, I’d give the win to Keeper for this round as it has more extensive options, and its overall importing system is more seamless.
+However, I give the win to Keeper for this round, as it has more extensive options, and its importing system is more seamless overall.

 Account and password recovery